Board & Staff

 Agustina Vergara Cid is a junior fellow, and assists ARI’s intellectuals with research and produces content for New Ideal.
 Agustina holds both a Bachelor’s and Master’s degree in Law and is undergoing training through ARI’s Intellectual Development program, which includes being a current student in the Objectivist Academic Center.

-Marilee Dahl is the Director of Education and Student Channels at ARI.
+Marilee Dahl is the Director of Student Outreach at ARI.
 She oversees all aspects of ARI’s education and student outreach efforts, including ARI’s Books to Teachers Program, essay contests, teacher workshops, and student conferences.

 Lucy Rose manages the development of multimedia content for ARI Campus , YouTube, the Ayn Rand Institute Live! podcast, and other platforms.
 Lucy serves as the marketing channel manager for ARI Campus and the podcast and also oversees the Ayn Rand Institute eStore.
 She has a BA in English and graduated from the Objectivist Academic Center in 2009.

 Anu Seppala directs ARI’s cultural outreach programs, including its annual conference (OCON) and Ayn Rand Institute Global.
 She also oversees the Ayn Rand Archives.
 She holds a master’s degree in economics and business administration.

 Jenniffer Woodson is responsible for processing and preserving Ayn Rand’s personal papers and other related collections.
 As archives department manager, she also assists researchers, answers reference questions, and supervises interns.
 A Certified Archivist, Jenniffer earned a Master of Library and Information Science.